philippeitis/cpsc312-project/README.md

 We believe that our proof of concept goes well above-and-beyond the requirements, and could be considered an MVP.
 [How to test and run the code: Prolog](https://github.students.cs.ubc.ca/ph1l1pp3/cpsc312-project#how-to-test-and-run-the-code-prolog) covers searching, defining, and generating function paths via the CLI.
 Additional functionality provided by the CLI appears in [Appendix](https://github.students.cs.ubc.ca/ph1l1pp3/cpsc312-project#appendix).
 Since the REST API does not provide new features over the CLI, it also appears in the appendix, at [REST API Overview](https://github.students.cs.ubc.ca/ph1l1pp3/cpsc312-project#rest-api-overview).

 ## File Overview
+- [compat.pl](prolog/compat.pl) - This file is used to check if the currently running version of Prolog includes the necessary libraries for specific functionality to be available.
 - [func_constraints.pl](prolog/func_constraints.pl), [path_constraints.pl](prolog/path_constraints.pl): These files contain function and path constraints, as well as functionality for defining and composing said constraints.
 Constraints can be used both for rejecting candidate functions and paths, and for scoring them, allowing us to order search results.
 - [function.pl](prolog/function.pl): This file contains a set of sample function definitions, and a primitive type system with generic functions and a limited implementation of typeclasses.
 - [function/serde.pl](prolog/function/serde.pl): functionality for serializing/deserializing functions from/to JSON.